ondemandenv/ondemandenv.github.io/articles/pr-queue-scam-makes-merge-hell-worse.md

 **This is why the article's critique matters:** Queues aren't chosen because they're effective - they're imposed by infrastructure constraints that ops teams can't or won't solve.

+### The Architecture Trap: When Queues "Work," You Have Bigger Problems

+**There's a fundamental architectural contradiction that exposes an even deeper issue:**

+**If PR queues actually worked without contextual invalidation cascades, that would mean:**
+- Changes in one part don't affect other parts of the system
+- Different features and services are truly independent
+- Code can be merged sequentially without conflicts or integration issues

+**But if that's actually the case, then you have a monolithic repository containing completely unrelated code - which is horrible architecture!**

+### The Architectural Logic Trap

+**Three possible scenarios, all problematic:**

+**Scenario 1: Well-Architected Systems**
+If your services have proper domain boundaries and clear interfaces, **they shouldn't be in the same repository requiring a shared merge queue.** Different bounded contexts should be in separate repositories with independent deployment pipelines.

+**Scenario 2: Poorly-Architected Monoliths**
+If your queue "works" because code changes don't affect each other, **you have a pile of unrelated functionality thrown into the same repository.** This isn't architecture - it's accidental code sharing that creates maintenance nightmares.

+**Scenario 3: Interdependent Architecture (Reality)**
+If your code has real architectural relationships and shared concerns, **the queue creates exactly the contextual invalidation cascades this article describes.** Changes in one area invalidate work in related areas.

+### The Real Issue: Queues Mask Architectural Problems

+**Organizations use PR queues to avoid confronting architectural reality:**

+**Instead of asking "Why are all these unrelated features in the same repository?"** teams implement queue processes to manage the coordination overhead.

+**Instead of asking "Why do changes in authentication break the payment system?"** teams create queue workflows to serialize the conflicts.

+**Instead of asking "Why can't our services evolve independently?"** teams build political processes to manage the dependencies.

+**The queue becomes a procedural band-aid over architectural dysfunction.**

 ## Conclusion: The Queue Is the Problem, Not the Solution

 The PR queue represents one of software engineering's greatest self-inflicted wounds: **taking a problem created by infrastructure inadequacy and institutionalizing it as "best practice."**